 Gli utenti sono invitati a consultare il personale sanitario professionale sui trattamenti della perdita uditiva.
 Gli esiti possono variare e il personale sanitario professionale illustrerà i fattori che potrebbero influire sull’esito.
-Seguire sempre le indicazioni per l’uso.
+Segui sempre le indicazioni per l’uso.
 Non tutti i prodotti sono disponibili in tutti i Paesi.
-Contattare il proprio rappresentante locale Cochlear per informazioni sui prodotti.
+Contatta il tuo rappresentante di Cochlear locale per informazioni sui prodotti.

 Per un elenco completo dei marchi commerciali di Cochlear, visita la pagina Condizioni d’uso.

 *1 Le opinioni espresse sono quelle dell’individuo.
-Consultare il proprio specialista per stabilire se si è adatti a ricevere la tecnologia Cochlear.
+Consultare il personale sanitario professionale per stabilire se si è adatti a ricevere la tecnologia Cochlear.

 - Data on file.
 Cochlear Limited.
 The Feasibility of the Cochlear™ Nucleus® TI1012 Cochlear Implant in a Newly Implanted Adult Population Study Protocol.
 2018.

 - Briggs RJ, Eder HC, Seligman PM, et al. Initial clinical experience with a totally implantable cochlear implant research device.
 Otol Neurotol.
 2008 Feb;29(2):114-9.